hpc2n/sphinx-lesson-template/content/openmp-basics2.rst

 Single and master constructs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is sometimes necessary to execute a structured block only once inside a parallel construct.
+It is sometimes necessary to execute a structured block only once inside a parallel region.
 The :code:`single` construct does exactly this:

 .. code-block:: c